Policy Resolving Workplace Grievances and Complaints Procedure

 1.

-If the complaint/grievance is not resolved at the first level, the staff member or, where requested, their Representative, may notify the Director, Human Resources or authorised officer, of the unresolved complaint/grievance.
-This written notification must be provided no later than 5 working days following the meeting and/or failure to meet to resolve the complaint/grievance.
-The notification should include the following information:
+If the grievance is not resolved at the first level, the Staff Member or, where requested, their Representative, may notify the Director, Human Resources, of the unresolved grievance.
+This notification must be in writing and no later than 20 University working days after the discussion and/or failure to resolve the grievance at step 1.3.
+The notification will include the following information:

-• The details of the complaint/grievance and any supporting documentation;
+• The details of the grievance and any supporting documentation;

-• Any attempts made to resolve the complaint/grievance informally;
+• The attempts made to resolve the grievance informally;

 • Any response that was provided during or following the attempts at informal resolution;